 1 Forced Reproduction

-Following the US Act Prohibiting Importation of Slaves, which became effective in 1808, a shortage of slaves occurred in the South.
-The internal slave market boomed, which increased the demand for black people.
-As a result, slaves were often bought and sold based on their “childbearing” capabilities.
-They were forced to have sex with other slaves to produce more children.[10]
+Following the 1808 U.S. Act Prohibiting the Importation of Slaves, a shortage of enslaved labor spurred a booming internal market.
+As a result, slaves were frequently bought and sold based on their perceived child‑bearing potential, and owners compelled them to mate with other enslaved people to produce more offspring.

 Top 10 Misconceptions About American Slavery